thejimmyg/git-workflow/README.md

    * A squash merge is like a big patch between the two branches, all as a single commit.

-   * The rebase merge option on GitHub re-writes the committer on the commits, so this isn't too helpful.
+   * The rebase merge option on GitHub re-writes the committer on the commits.

 8. Now you can pull in the upstream changes:

    ```
-   git checkout master
+   git checkout main
-   git pull upstream master
+   git pull --rebase upstream main
-   # Deal with any merge conflicts using `git add`, then `git commit`
+   # Deal with any conflicts using `git add` and `git rebase --continue` as before
    git status
    ```

    If everything goes well, there won't be any changes because your origin and local copy will both be in exactly the same state as upstream.

-9. Every time you start working, if you have made commits repeat 4., if you haven't, repeat 8.
+9. Every time you start working, repeat 8.

    This is so you get the latest changes before you start, which will reduce the chance of any conflicts at the end.